mychiffonn/sport-connect/README.md

 Logged-in, non-host users can RSVP to a game they are interested in attending.
 They can select from three options: "Going", "Maybe", or "Not Going".

 The number of attendees will be updated in real-time as users RSVP as 'Going' or 'Not Going'.
-If the game is full, users will not be able to RSVP.

 ![UpdateRSVP](https://github.com/user-attachments/assets/6ca8f2af-c316-4bf2-86d3-ac47641e24d3)